SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Variations of SCEP

-Simple Certificate Enrollment Protocol (SCEP) has multiple variations, each of which is designed to work with different operating systems.
+SCEP has multiple variations, each of which is designed to work with different operating systems.
 Though they vary slightly in terms of the process they follow, each one is designed with the core concept of automating and simplifying the process of device certificate enrollment for passwordless authentication.
 Here are a few examples:

 Jamf Proxy is used in conjunction with Jamf, an MDM provider that manages only Apple devices.
-With this SCEP variation, Jamf acts as a SCEP proxy and works differently than the traditional SCEP setups of sharing the SCEP URL and Key directly with the device, which then directly contacts the SCEP server.
+With this SCEP variation, Jamf acts as a SCEP proxy and works differently from the traditional SCEP setups of sharing the SCEP URL and Key directly with the device, which then directly contacts the SCEP server.
 There are a few additional steps followed to validate the authenticity of the client by looking up client information on the identity provider.
 To learn more about deploying client certificates using Jamf Proxy, click here.

-Microsoft Network Device Enrollment Service (NDES) is a Microsoft implementation of certificate enrollment protocol SCEP that issues certificates to devices without other Active Directory (AD) domain credentials from a dedicated certification authority (CA).
+Microsoft Network Device Enrollment Service (NDES) is a Microsoft implementation of the certificate enrollment protocol SCEP that issues certificates to devices without other Active Directory (AD) domain credentials from a dedicated certification authority (CA).
 NDES is used to issue certificates to network devices such as routers and switches.

 ACME: Automated Certificate Management Environment (ACME), though not a variation of SCEP, ACME is included here because it functions in a similar manner to automate the entire certificate management cycle that includes certificate revocation, issuance, validation, and renewal.
 It is, therefore, often compared with SCEP.
-We will discuss ACME in detail in the later part of this article/document.

 Certificate Re-Enrollment Process with SCEP